-WyoLink will work with and prepare a Fleetmap for the Member based on the Member's current and ongoing communication needs and priorities.
+The WYPSCC Administrative Support and WyoLink will work with and prepare a Fleetmap for the Member based on the Member's current and ongoing communication needs and priorities.
 Fleetmap programming by WyoLink will commence once the Member approves the Fleetmap and the Authorization for New Talkgroup or System Access and Membership Agreements are received by WYPSCC.
-WyoLink will work with each member to design unique talkgroups to be used by the member for normal internal traffic.
+The WYPSCC Administrative Support and WyoLink will work with each member to design unique talkgroups to be used by the member for normal internal traffic.
 The number of talkgroups allowed is determined by agency scope, size and service delivery area.

-WyoLink firmly advocates and aggressively pursues multi-agency sharing of county-wide talkgroups.
+WyoLink firmly advocates and aggressively pursues multi-agency sharing of county-wide (CAT) and regional (MAT) talkgroups.